gagsss89/gaga-focus-bear-intern/clean_code.md

 **How did refactoring improve the structure of the code?**

 After refactoring, the code became more organized and logical.
 Each function now focuses on a single task, and the main function reads like a list of simple actions.
 This structure makes the code easier to understand and modify.

+---

+## The DRY (Don't Repeat Yourself) Principle

+**DRY** stands for **Don't Repeat Yourself** - a key clean code principle that says:

+> Every piece of knowledge or logic should exist in only one place in the codebase.

+If you find yourself copying and pasting code or logic, it’s time to **refactor** it into a function, class, or shared module.

+---

+### Why DRY is Important?

+- **Less duplication:** Avoids repeating the same code in multiple places.
+- **Easier maintenance:** Fix a bug or make a change in one place instead of many.
+- **Consistency:** Prevents small differences between repeated code that can cause bugs.
+- **Smaller codebase:** Cleaner, easier to navigate and understand.

+---

+**What were the issues with duplicated code?**

+When the same code was written in many places, it became harder to change or fix.
+If one part needed an update, I had to change it everywhere.
+That made the code confusing and easy to break.

+**How did refactoring improve maintainability?**

+After cleaning up the repeated code and putting it into one shared method, it became easier to update.
+Now, if something needs to change, I only fix it once, and everything stays the same and works better.